1EdTech/casa-protocol/protocol.md

 ### Properties for :use

-All properties discussed in this section should be considered optional.
-Further, additional properties may be added into this structure on an ad hoc basis.
+**NON-NORMATIVE** This section is intended as an non-normative example of how the `:use` attribute might be implemented.
+It should not be regarded as part of the protocol at this time, and the very structure of the `:use` property here might change completely before final implementation.

 Additionally, it should also be noted that payloads communicated between peers must use the machine-readable UUID mappings for human-readable attribute names.

 #### Example: Common Website Properties

-**NON-NORMATIVE** This section is intended as an non-normative example of how the `:use` attribute might be implemented.
-It should not be regarded as part of the protocol at this time, and the very structure of the `:require` property here might change completely before final implementation.

 Some common properties for the `payload[:attributes][:use]` object include: